raulrgdg/viterbi_search-method_PBHs/README.md

-# Viterbi GW Transient Search Pipeline
+# Viterbi tCW Search Pipeline

-A scientific pipeline for searching sub-solar mass gravitational-wave transients — in particular primordial black hole (PBH) binary mergers — in LIGO O3 strain data using a Viterbi-based frequency tracking algorithm.
+A scientific pipeline for searching sub-solar mass gravitational-wave transients, in particular primordial black hole (PBH) binary mergers, in LIGO O3 strain data using a Viterbi-based frequency tracking algorithm.

 ## What Is This

-This pipeline implements the search method described in *"Search for gravitational waves from primordial black hole binaries using the Viterbi algorithm"* (Rodríguez et al.).
+This pipeline implements the search method described in *"Search for gravitational waves from primordial black hole binaries using the Viterbi algorithm"* (Raúl Rodríguez et al.).
 It targets the inspiral chirp track of sub-solar compact binary mergers in the frequency band ~61–127 Hz over the LIGO O3 observing run.

 The core idea: the GW frequency evolves as f(t) ∝ (t_c − t)^{−3/8}.
 After a coordinate remap f^{−8/3} → linear, this chirp becomes a near-straight path in time–frequency space, which a Viterbi HMM tracker (via `soapcw`) can follow efficiently without matched filtering.